sharkba1t/100-days-of-code/log.md

 + finished JavaScript Syntax Part III on Codecademy

 **Thoughts:**
-The burnt out is not as bad as yesterday, but it is still here.
+The burnt-out is not as bad as yesterday, but it is still here.
 I'm glad I still made decent progress in learning, though.
 On top of learning, I need to work on retraining my knowledge, which means I need to plan a review session in the future.

 ### Day 5: January 7, 2022
 **Today's Progress**: